Continuous limits of large plant-pollinator random networks and some applications: Study of the limiting dynamical systems

 Let us first consider the particular case of a single plant species interacting with a single pollinator species.
 In other words, we consider the system \eqref{edo} with $n=m=1$ and omit the indices and exponents $i=1$ and $j=1$ for the sake of simplicity (so that $\widetilde{P}^1_t$ becomes ${P}_t$ and $c_{11}^{1,1}$ becomes $c$ for instance).
 We also assume that the two species interact, \textit{i.e.} $G_{11}=1$.
 Otherwise, computations are trivial: the community goes to extinction as only death events occur.
 We have then:

 (see \cite{holland2010} for a similar ODE model in the ecology literature).

 As discussed in Lemma \ref{lem_stability}, the null equilibrium is a locally stable equilibrium of the system \eqref{eq_1species}.
 Let us search for positive equilibrium.
-To help the study, we may draw some phase plan of the system, for the choice of parameters $\alpha_A=25$, $\alpha_P=9$, $\beta_A=\beta_P=\gamma_A=\gamma_P=1$ and $\delta_P=3$, and some various $d_A$ and $d_P$. (see Figure \ref{fig:phaseplan}).
+To help the study, we may draw some phase plan of the system. (see Figure \ref{fig:phaseplan}).

 Precisely, we prove the following lemma that gives the number of equilibria and their stability.